A2p3kt/fastapi-vt-mail/README.md

-# 🧩 Secure File Submission API (FastAPI + VirusTotal + SendGrid)
+# Secure File Submission API (FastAPI + VirusTotal + SendGrid)

 This project is a **secure file submission backend** built with **FastAPI**.
 It allows users to submit a form with attachments that are automatically scanned for viruses using **VirusTotal**, then emailed to an admin using **SendGrid**.

 The goal of this API is to safely handle file uploads, prevent malicious file submissions, and automate the notification process — all asynchronously.

-For context, this was developed for the a construction company's website quote request submission form
+For context, this was developed for the a construction company's website quote request submission form.

 ---

-## 🚀 Features
+## Features

 - Secure file upload with MIME, extension, and size validation
 - Asynchronous VirusTotal scanning